ztstroud/mini-computer/atom/tools/assembler.ideal.md

 number.
 It attempts to compile as much as possible so that you get as many errors as possible per run.

+## Architecture

+The assembler makes two passes over the data.
+The first parses non-program atoms and identifies the text of atoms that will be processed in the second pass.

+The atoms that will be processed into data are referenced from a large list.
+During the first pass, this list is populated with data.
+Instructions take one word each, as do raw values, label addresses, and constants.
+Strings and zero bytes are also placed in the list, but can take up many bytes.
+This means that the position in the list _does not indicate the instruction address_.

+During the first pass, the addresses of labels are computed.
+As the length of the list doesn't indicate the instruction address, the next address must be maintained separately.
+The constant values are also collected.

+During the second pass, the list is walked and all data resolved to individual words.
+At this point, all label addresses and constants are known, and so can be resolved.